mastern2k3/mastern2k3.github.io/content/about/index.md

 after school class labeled *"come build computer games with VisualBasic 6!"*, **a blatant lie**, but nonetheless, I learned to program and got hooked.

-It's become exponentially worse since then, to the point where I have a [program](https://github.com/mastern2k3/html-resume) generate my CV out of a configuration file.
+It has become exponentially worse since then, to the point where I have a [program](https://github.com/mastern2k3/html-resume) generate my CV out of a configuration file.

 ### Game development